 The only thing we did was to tweak 1 word in the copy – we changed the possessive determiner “You” to “My”.
-After running the test for 3 weeks, the treatment button copy, “Start my free 30 day trial” had increased the number of trial sign-ups by…. hold on now….
-90%.
+After running the test for 3 weeks, the treatment button copy, “Start my free 30 day trial” had increased the click through rate to the payment page by 90%.

 There’s no way we could have predicted that such a small tweak would have such a significant impact on the decisions of the prospects.
 We only became aware of this major low-hanging fruit because we performed an A/B test.
 I’ve conducted similar experiments on other sites and gained significant lifts – but I’ve also seen it backfire.

 Life would be easier if the one-size-fits-all, cookie-cutter approach worked – so much easier!
 However, in my experience there is no such thing as a global solution that works every time.
 All products, offers, websites, and companies are different, just like the motivations of your potential customers will be different.
 You need to find out what works on your specific target audience – and the only way to do this is through rigorous research and testing.

 Join the conversation – ask questions or share your experience